GALA-X-Y/SecretPixel/README.md

 To hide a file within an image, use the following command:

-`python secret_pixel.py hide host.png secret.txt mypublickey.pem output.png`
+`python secret_pixel.py hide host.png secret.txt output.png`

-This command embeds `secret.txt` inside `host.png` using the public key `mypublickey.pem`, and saves the steganographed image as `output.png`.
+This command embeds `secret.txt` inside `host.png`, and saves the steganographed image as `output.png`.

 ### Extracting a File

 To extract a hidden file from an image, use the following command:

-`python secret_pixel.py extract carrier.png myprivatekey.pem [extracted.txt]`
+`python secret_pixel.py extract carrier.png [extracted.txt]`

-This extracts the hidden file from `carrier.png` using the private key `myprivatekey.pem`.
+This extracts the hidden file from `carrier.png`.
 If `extracted.txt` is not provided, the file will be extracted with its original filename.

 ## Security and Stealth

 SecretPixel is designed with security and stealth in mind.
-The encryption process ensures that the hidden data remains confidential, while the compression and random distribution of data make it extremely difficult for steganalysis tools to detect the presence of embedded information.
+The compression and random distribution of data make it extremely difficult for steganalysis tools to detect the presence of embedded information.
 The use of a seeded random number generator adds an additional layer of security, as the pattern of embedded data cannot be predicted without knowing the seed.

-## Encryption:

-- **AES Encryption**: SecretPixel uses AES (Advanced Encryption Standard) with a 256-bit key for symmetric encryption.
-The key is derived from a randomly generated 256-bit session key using PBKDF2 (Password-Based Key Derivation Function 2) with HMAC-SHA-256 as the hash function.
-The number of iterations for the key derivation is set to 200,000, which increases the cost of brute-force attacks.

-- **RSA Encryption**: The session key is encrypted using RSA public key cryptography with OAEP (Optimal Asymmetric Encryption Padding) and SHA-256 for both the MGF1 (Mask Generation Function) and the hashing algorithm.
-A 4096-bit RSA key size is recommended to ensure a high level of security (default on generate_keys.py).

-- **Initialization Vector (IV)**: A 128-bit IV is used for AES in CBC (Cipher Block Chaining) mode.
-The IV ensures that identical plaintext blocks will produce different ciphertext blocks, enhancing security.

-- **Padding**: PKCS7 padding is used to ensure that the plaintext data is a multiple of the AES block size (128 bits).
-This padding is removed after decryption.

 ## Supported File Types